-Recently, De~Paola et~al.~\cite{de_paola_long-term_2023, de_paola_novel_2024} filled this gap and introduced a novel model capturing the long-term effects of regular physical activity on blood glucose regulation in terms of twelve ODEs on two timescales.
-This model allows for a mechanistic description on how physiological processes are influenced by physical activity, with the potential of deriving personalized physical activity recommendations to prevent the progression to type 2 diabetes.
-However, due to the multi-scale nature of the model, optimization of physical activity parameters remains computationally intensive.
+Recently, this gap was filled by a model capturing the short- and long-term effects of regular physical activity on blood glucose regulation in terms of twelve ODEs on two timescales~\cite{de_paola_long-term_2023, de_paola_modeling_2025}.
+This model allows for a mechanistic description of how long-term physiological processes are influenced by the integral effects of physical activity.
+The model is able to estimate the long-term benefits of physical activity in a variety of conditions and includes inter-individual variability, for example in terms of response to exercise, exercise program structure and adherence rates, and individual level of risk \cite{de_paola_modeling_2025}.
+As such, the model may be the basis for deriving personalized physical activity recommendations to prevent the progression to type 2 diabetes.
+However, due to its multi-scale nature, repeated simulations remain computationally intensive, limiting its practical use in decision-support.
+This calls for a model reduction that preserves the mechanistic grounding while enabling fast, scalable simulation to support clinical decision-making.

-A powerful approach to reducing the complexity of multi-scale differential equation models is homogenization~\cite{bakhvalov_homogenisation_1989,cioranescu_introduction_1999,sanders_averaging_2007,pavliotis_multiscale_2008}.
-This technique applies to systems with dynamics across multiple scales, such as high-frequency oscillations over time or distinct spatial patterns.
+A powerful approach to reducing the complexity of multi-scale differential equation models is homogenization~\cite{bakhvalov_homogenisation_1989,cioranescu_introduction_1999,sanders_averaging_2007,pavliotis_multiscale_2008,allaire_brief_2012}.
+It applies to systems with dynamics across multiple scales, such as high-frequency oscillations over time or distinct spatial patterns.
 The goal is to replace the short-scale oscillations with a smoothed or averaged solution to yield an effective, simplified model that captures the macroscopic dynamics.
-While the term homogenization is typically associated with analytical methods of smoothing~\cite{allaire_brief_2012}, averaging often refers to numerical techniques applied in this context~\cite{sanders_averaging_2007}.
-Applications are mainly found in material science, where homogenization is essential for studying the behavior of composite materials for example~\cite{torquato_random_2002}, and fluid dynamics, where the flow of fluids through porous media has to be modeled~\cite{hornung_homogenization_1997}.
-While traditionally applied to partial differential equations, homogenization techniques can also be effectively applied to ODEs~\cite{verhulst_methods_2005}.
+Common applications include material science~\cite{torquato_random_2002} and fluid dynamics~\cite{hornung_homogenization_1997}.
+Although traditionally used for partial differential equations, homogenization techniques can also be effectively applied to ODEs~\cite{verhulst_methods_2005}.